denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 Well, this is not magic at all if you're familiar with _Tagged template literals_.
 In the example above, `f` function is a tag for template literal.
-Tags before template literal allow you to parse template literals with a function.
+Tags before template literal allows you to parse template literals with a function.
 The first argument of a tag function contains an array of string values.
 The remaining arguments are related to the expressions.
 Example:

 ```js
 function template(strings, ...keys) {